-On the other hand, due to the enormous level of expression of ACE2 in the intestine and with the evidence of RNA samples in bathrooms and stools, we canthe fecal .
-Finally, the WHO, the CDC, and the different governments must take action towards the obligatory use of surgical masks for the general population as a way to reduce infectivityway to exit the without an epidemic rebound.
-Although there is not yet direct evidence that the RNA found in former aerosolized particles remain infective, the burden of the proof should be inverted in this case, assuming that these RNA-containing particles were infective at some point, since many lives are at risk and it is not casual the number of casualties that we have among health workers.
-The mandatory use of surgical masks for the general population should be recommended to governments at once to save lives.
-In a few days more, it might be too late.
+On the other hand, due to the enormous level of expression of ACE2 in the intestine and with the evidence of RNA samples in toilets and stools, we cannot exclude the possible fecal-oral contamination route.
+Therefore, the food chain should also be preserved by using appropriate measures (surgical masks, gloves, etc).

+Finally, the WHO, the CDC, and the different governments must take action towards the obligatory use of surgical masks for the general population as a way to reduce infectivity.
+Not just as a soft recommendation but as an obligation, since many lives are at risk.
+Besides, the use of masks will be an appropriate way to exit the lockdowns/quarantines without the risk of a rebound.
+Although there is not yet direct evidence that the RNA found in aerosolized particles remain infective, the burden of the proof should be inverted in this case, assuming that these measured RNA-containing particles were infective at some point, since many lives are at risk and it is not casual the high number of deaths that we have among health workers.
+The mandatory use of surgical masks for the general population should be recommended to governments at once, to save lives and avoid a rebound.

-Acknowledgments: To the people who are following my social media posts at @investigadoresARG who helped to virilize the idea of using surgical masks, which can help to save lives in this pandemic.
-To the governor of the Jujuy province of Argentina, to be the first in taken actions regarding the obligatory use of surgical masks.
-The content of this work does not necessarily represent the official position of the institutions to which I am affiliated.
-These are exclusively personal points of view.
+Acknowledgments: To those following my posts at @investigadoresARG, who helped to spread the idea of using surgical masks, which can help to save lives in this pandemic.
+To the governor of the Jujuy province of Argentina, who was the first in taking actions as regards the obligatory use of surgical masks.
+The content of this work does not necessarily represent the official point of view of the institutions to which I am affiliated; these are exclusively personal points of view.

 References